Arcthesia/ArcCreate/TRANSLATING.md

 If the file already exists, then someone else has already started working on the translation, and you can contribute by editing this further.
 Open the file, then click on the edit button (with a pencil as the icon) on the top right.
 You're now ready to start making changes.

-> Note: For every new build, missing entries in all locale files are filled in with the default english text from [en-us.yml](/Assets/StreamingAssets/Locales/).
+> Note: In game, missing entries in all locale files fallbacks to the default english text from [en-us.yml](/Assets/StreamingAssets/Locales/).
 Feel free to update the translation by filling these in whenever a new build is released.

 #### Creating a new translation